APIS: International Medical Coordination for Proton and Carbon Ion Therapy

 What APIS Coordinates

-APIS may assist with communication and coordination with Korean hospitals for selected international case review requests.
+APIS assist with communication and coordination with Korean hospitals for international case.

 Hospital Communication

-When a hospital review proceeds, APIS may help coordinate consultation schedules and related communication.
+When the hospital agrees to proceed, APIS coordinates consultation schedules and related communication.

 What APIS Does Not Decide